praetoriandigital/cub-docs/readme.md

   - CSS fix for buttons.
   - Support for multiple trusting organization management in the members form.
   - Fixed the bug with double events from LabeledCombobox.
   - Show discount value on the payment page.
+  - Integrated Sentry SDK.

 * 0.25.x Sep 12, 2019
   - Introduced 2 step login form with saml sp initiated flow.